stefaneidelloth/workspace_module/README.md

 jupyter labextension install @treezjs/workspace_module
 ```

+If jupyter can not be found please make sure to include it in your system PATH variable.

 ## Development

 For a development install (requires npm version 4 or later), do the following in the repository directory: